Gymnastics, Mental Health

 This is where we get back to Covid and some of the benefits of such a terrible time in society.
 Covid has spurred the world to create more online resources that are available at a much lower cost than traditional education.
 Now information flows like drinking out of a firehose and yes, a lot of the information is not great, even from those who claim to be professionals.

-It use to be that ONLY the local library or the local school would have readily available information but now everyone does!
-This forces the new generation to be more picky about the information they are receiving, even from trusted adults who in many ways ‘expect’ to be listened too.
-Students are now less likely to go along with the status quo of a particular ideology in a local town because now they can see all the options up front through online means that were not available to their parents before social media.
+It used to be that ONLY the local library or the local school would have readily available information, but now everyone does!
+This forces the new generation to be more picky about the information they are receiving, even from trusted adults who, in many ways, ‘expect’ to be listened to.
+Students are now less likely to follow the status quo of a particular ideology in a local town because they can now see all the options up front through online means that were not available to their parents before social media.

 This no doubt frustrates adults who truly believe their way is the best way, due to experience… but of course you can’t parade around notions of democracy and not allow the youth to explore knowledge on their own terms.

-So I believe that Covid has turned this firehose, which started in the 2000’s, on full blast and at first it is overwhelming which is why some adults try to simplify information by dictating what channels of information are ‘accurate.’
-But if you looking deeper you see that even inaccurate information is accurate because it gives you context to other pieces of information which develops critical thinking; which is where knowledge actually begins.
+So I believe that Covid has turned this firehose, which started in the 2000s, on full blast, and at first, it is overwhelming, which is why some adults try to simplify information by dictating what channels of information are ‘accurate.’
+But if you look deeper, you see that even inaccurate information is accurate because it gives you context to other pieces of information, which develop critical thinking, which is where knowledge actually begins.

 References: